lucas874/swarm-composition-artifact/README.md

     - Building the image: ```sudo docker build -t ecoop25_artifact .``` (from the root of this repo)
     - Running the image: ```sudo docker run -it ecoop25_artifact```
     - More commands found in `some_commands.txt`
-* The scripts `run-benchmarks` and `kick-the-tires` are installed in the image by `Dockerfile`.
+* `scripts/` contains various scripts used to reproduce results and run demos.
+Stored in the image.
-    - `run-benchmarks` runs the experiments reported in the paper and generates plots corresponding to Figure 7 and Figure 8
+    - `run-benchmarks.sh` runs the experiments reported in the paper and generates plots corresponding to Figure 7 and Figure 8
-    - `kick-the-tires` runs a shortened version of the experiments and generates corresponding plots and runs the Warehouse || Factory implemented as described in the article.
+    - `kick-the-tires.sh` runs a shortened version of the experiments and generates corresponding plots and runs the Warehouse || Factory implemented as described in the article.

 This repository should not be submitted.
 Only a built Docker image and the description is to be submitted.

-TODO:
-* remove date command invocation from scripts.

-Questions:
+#### Questions:
-* Storing scripts in home folder of image as xyz.sh or installing them as /usr/local/bin/xyz like now?
 * Getting things out of container somewhat awkward but alternative, mounting on some directory, is not very good either.
 Makes assumptions on host and more files etc.
     - right now you have to run  ```docker ps``` to get the container id and then
     - run ```docker cp <container id>:/ecoop25_artifact/process_results/results/ results``` to copy the results from the container to the host.